DTegano/ImageRecognition-KaggleBirds/README.md

 test_dir = os.path.join(data_dir, 'test')
 ```

 The below was probably the biggest nuisance of this project.
+For each directory, I set up an individual directory for each bird species:

 ```
 train_ALBATROSS_dir = os.path.join(train_dir, 'ALBATROSS')